Marin Pine Mountain 1 2018 Review

-On the lower end the Pine Mountain transitions to a full-rigid steel machine.
+On the lower end, the $990 Pine Mountain transitions to a full-rigid steel machine.
 A rigid fork steel fork replaces the Rockshox Recon of our test bike.
-Shimano Deore 1x10 drivetrain and Shimano M425 brakes round out the build that rolls on the same Marin wheels and Joytech hubs as the middle range version.
+Shimano Deore 1x10 drivetrain and Shimano M425 brakes round out the build that rolls on the same Marin wheels and Joytech hubs as the mid-range version.

-The firt upgrade for the Pine Mountain should be adding a dropper post.
-Regardless of how hard you want to push yourself, a dropper seatpost will greatly enhance your ride experience.
+The first upgrade for the Pine Mountain should be adding a dropper post.
+Regardless of how hard you want to push yourself, a dropper seat post will greatly enhance your ride experience.
 Expect to spend between $200-$400 on a nice post.

-If you want to ride the Marin harder, new tires would go a long way.
-Having a more aggressive tire will enhance both cornering and braking abilities.
+If you want to ride the Marin harder, new tires will go a long way.
+Having a more aggressive tire combo will enhance both cornering and braking abilities.
 Expect to spend $120-$180 for a set of quality Maxxis tires.

 The $1299 Marin Pine Mountain 1 is a great hardtail mountain bike for its intended application.
 If you are looking to start exploring the world one pedal stroke at a time, this is a great option.
 It features mounting points for a rear rack, easy access to cables, and a sturdy steel frame that will easily support the added baggage of a long journey.
 When back on your local trails, the Pine Mountain is still a fun option for riding mellower terrain.
 This is not a do-it-all hardtail but is a nice way to expand your quiver.